isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2335.md

 ---
-title: FITPRISE Project Management System - PCM - Package 1 (5 users)
+title: cuteOffice ERP for PCM Version 2.0 - HRM Suite up to 50 Users
 permalink: /productivity-solutions-grant/solutionrepo/solution2335
 ---

 ### Description

-FITPRISE Project Management System is a flexible business system for SMEs where the monitoring of project milestones is essential.
-Each milestone can be properly tracked and fulfilled.
-Customized reports provides full traceability of end-to-end job operation status.
-The solution provides the flexibility to create new fields, logic to meet the SMEs operations workflow.
-This helps with the solution acceptance for users as system processes are more familiar and customized to their daily operations.
+cuteOffice ERP software helps to streamline the entire company operations starting from human resource data management, electronic leave forms, time attendance (including geo-punch using Mobile Apps), work planning and scheduling and one click payroll processing.

+The procurement control, inventory management, sales, enquiry and quotation management, all the way to accounting are also available in the ERP but not included in this workforce optimiser package.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Enhanzcom20210226_Desensitised_Annex_3-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Cutech20210212_Desensitised_Annex_3-_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria